hltcoe/turkle/README.md

 If a user takes a Task Assignment but never submits the Assignment, the Task Assignment eventually expires.
 The expiration time is determined by a Batch-level parameter called "Allotted assignment time".
-Expired tasks can be deleted using the "Expire Abandoned Assignments" button in the Admin UI, or by running the script:
+Expired Tasks Assignments can be deleted using the "Expire Abandoned Assignments" button in the Admin UI, or by running the
+script:

 ```bash
 python manage.py expire_assignments